 “First and foremost I love all animals.
 The opportunity to help pets when they are ill or injured is a blessing.
 I get lots of satisfaction knowing that I had a part to play in helping an animal in their time of need.
 To see them bounce back from a great fall is great!
 My heart is in it 100%.”

-Norma Leyva, Veterinary Assistant
+Norma Leyva, Office Manager, Veterinary Technician